olinley/oliarchibald/src/blog/infinite-pages-and-escaping-crawl-traps.md

 title: Infinite pages and escaping crawl traps
 tags:
 - seo
+description: ''

 ---
 ![](/images/992382641_115bd44a2d_c.jpg)

 _Note: this isn't an article about redirect loops, nor encompassing of all types of crawl traps.
-This is a niche case study of my own experiences._
+Rather a niche case study of my own experiences._

 For the inaugural post, I want to explore infinite pages and crawl traps.
-Not a new topic (see [here](https://www.contentkingapp.com/academy/crawler-traps/) and [here](https://www.advancedwebranking.com/blog/avoid-the-seo-spider-trap-how-to-get-out-of-a-sticky-situation/) for some handy in-depth guides), yet I've dealt with the same niche version of this issue on two occasions, which gives me a modicum of authority to shed some (hopefully) helpful advice for anyone else going through the same thing.
+Not a new topic (see [here](https://www.contentkingapp.com/academy/crawler-traps/) and [here](https://www.advancedwebranking.com/blog/avoid-the-seo-spider-trap-how-to-get-out-of-a-sticky-situation/) for some handy in-depth guides), yet I've dealt with the same specific version of this issue on two occasions, which I think gives me a modicum of authority to shed some helpful advice for anyone else going through the same thing.

-In short, this post is about infinite URL paths occurring on parameterised URLs... on pages that don't incorporate parameterisation.
+In short, I'll be discussing infinite URL paths occurring on parameterised URLs... on pages that don't incorporate parameterisation.
 Confused?
-Good, then read on.
+Exactly.

 ## Finding a needle in a haystack

-The two times I ran into crawl traps were the result of code changes introduced during site re-designs.
-The first instance happened on a section of a site that migrated to a new CMS (the main focus for this post).
-The other occurred after an entire site was migrated to a custom Wordpress theme.
+The two times I ran into crawl traps were the result of code changes, which happened to be introduced during site re-designs.
+The first instance happened after migrating existing landing pages to a new CMS (Site A).
+The other occurred after an entire site was migrated to a custom Wordpress theme, although the issue only happened on category pages with pagination (Site B).

-After going live with updated landing pages on a new headless CMS, changes to the relative linking logic presented unexpected bugs to how parameter URLs were handled within the navigation.

-The twist here is that (as alluded to earlier) parameterisation wasn't an intended feature on these pages and therefore completely overlooked in the build/staging process.
-Neither I or the engineers anticipated the issue cropping up.

-Attempting to access internal links from certain parameterised URL variants would append the new URL path to the existing one.
-To illustrate, rather than simply directing to a new page you'd end up with a seemingly infinite generation of URLs like this:

-_Root parameter..._
+On each site, code changes to internal link handling caused query strings to effectively sit within the same folder as the main directory, instead of being treated as its own entity.
+This leads to the unexpected bug, whereby accessing (certain) internal links appends the new URL path to the existing one, rather than directing to the new page.
+Infinite URL variants are possible, while page content remains the same.

+Enough waffle, let me illustrate the scenario.

+_Root category with query string that shouldn't exist..._

 > /category/?random_parameter=wtf

 _navigate to internal link..._

-> /category/?random_parameter=wtf/london/
+> /category/?random_parameter=wtf%2Fpage%2F6%2Fpage%2F2/page/2

 _navigate to next link..._

-> /category/?random_parameter=wtf/london/bristol/
+> /category/?random_parameter=wtf%2Fpage%2F6%2Fpage%2F2/page%2Fpage%2F6%2Fpage%2F2/page/2

 _until you end up with..._

 > /category/?random_parameter=wtf/london/bristol/birmingham/chelmsford/manchester/exeter/liverpool/newcastle/glasgow/edinburgh/london/bristol/birmingham/chelmsford/cardiff/exeter/liverpool/braintree/glasgow/norwich/

 And so on.

+Something as simple as a missing trailing slash in the relative linking logic is causing the bug.

 The issue was initially discovered via the server logs where we saw a massive spike in Googlebot activity.
 98% of requests were concentrated on infinite, non-existent pages (similar to the example above), which were rooted to a handful of unknown parameters.